-Serving Liverpool: Solicitors for Injuries Caused by Tripping on Restaurant Floors or Carpet
+Serving Greater Manchester & North West England: Solicitors for Injuries Caused by Tripping on Restaurant Floors or Carpet

 Our law firm is conveniently located in central Manchester and we serve clients throughout Greater Manchester and the North West.
 To arrange a free initial consultation with one of our solicitors, call us on 0161 820 9503 today.
 You may also complete our online contact form to send us an email